zendesk/app_scaffold/README.md

 | [`webpack.config.js`](#webpackconfigjs) | Configuration file that webpack uses to build your app                                       |

 #### dist
 The dist directory is created when you run the app building scripts.
-You will need to package this folder when submitting your app to the marketplace, It is also the folder you will have to serve when using [ZAT](https://developer.zendesk.com/apps/docs/apps-v2/getting_started#zendesk-app-tools).
+You will need to package this folder when submitting your app to the Zendesk Apps Marketplace, It is also the folder you will have to serve when using [ZAT](https://developer.zendesk.com/apps/docs/apps-v2/getting_started#zendesk-app-tools).
 It includes your app's manifest.json file, an assets folder with all your compiled JavaScript and CSS as well as HTML and images.

 #### spec
 The spec directory is where all your tests and test helpers live.
 Tests are not required to submit/upload your app to Zendesk and your test files are not included in your app's package, however it is good practice to write tests to document functionality and prevent bugs.